Environmental Science at LMU: The Living City

 Students with a passion for the natural and social sciences, a love of the outdoors, and an interest in learning about urban ecosystems, will thrive in this adventurous, pre-college immersion program built for curious environmentalists.

-Attending class in LMU’s new state-of-the-art, LEED-certified Life Sciences Building and guided by faculty and staff at LMU’s Center for Urban Resilience (CURes), students enrolled in this engaging field-ecology course, will explore how the scientific disciplines of biology, chemistry, botany, ecology, social science and engineering intersect to help urban ecologists work together towards solutions to the complex environmental and social challenges facing urban communities.
+Attending class in LMU’s state-of-the-art, LEED-certified Life Sciences Building, students enrolled in this engaging field-ecology course, will explore how the scientific disciplines of biology, chemistry, botany, ecology, social science and engineering intersect to help urban ecologists work together towards solutions to the complex environmental and social challenges facing urban communities.
 Students will learn about research being conducted by faculty, staff and undergraduates in the LMU-CURes’ Lab on coyote-management, hummingbird torpor and behavior, tree health and growth, mosquito abundance, water quality, social stewardship mapping, and much, much more!

 This in-depth, two-week scientific adventure takes place amid the uniquely complex ecosystem of the Ballona Wetlands, a coastal estuary located just below the bluffs of LMU and the last remaining wetland in Los Angeles.
 Students will learn about the diverse flora and fauna that enable this wetland to thrive in the heart of Los Angeles!